 You might call it a happy coincidence or good karma, but whatever the case, a couple of lives were touched when Alexander Archbold bought fellow Westmount area resident Bette-Joan Rac's 1964 Cadillac a couple of years ago.
 Archbold, a passionate collector and owner of the antique/collectibles shop Curiosity Inc. also happens to love classic cars, so he relished the 'barn find' he discovered after seeing Rac's ad to sell the forgotten sky blue sedan DeVille stowed away for decades in her garage.

-"I took a leap of faith.
-I towed it away, got it quickly running again and then came back to chauffeur Madame Rac for one last ride in the Caddy," said Archbold, a self-described explorer and adventurer.
+"I only saw the back of it in the garage and took a leap of faith.
+I didn't know what shape it'd be in, but I towed it away, got it quickly running again and then came back to chauffeur Madame Rac for one last ride in the Caddy," said Archbold, a self-described explorer and adventurer.

 "It's like one of those urban legends, where the little old lady who took the bus was really a millionaire.
 Who knew I'd be part of a story like that?" said Archbold of the surprising events that unfolded the following year.
-"In fact, Madame Rac had been a dancer before an accident changed her life.
+"In fact, this five foot tall woman of Czech background had been a dancer before an accident changed her life.
 She had a passion for travel and fashion.
-It was a life worth remembering."
+It's a life worth remembering."